 Another thing you might try is to replace the standard rectifier diodes with some fast switching/soft recovery types like the MUR860.
 My experience is that these diodes refine the sound and add an air of subtlety.

-Musical Fidelity seem to love putting large value bipolar capacitors in the signal path of even their high-end equipment.
+Musical Fidelity seems to love putting large value bipolar capacitors in the signal path of even their high-end equipment.
 There is a saying in audio electronics that “the best capacitor is no capacitor.”
 A signal path capacitor ALWAYS harms the signal, irrespective of type.
 This is because they are non-linear devices and therefore introduce distortion.
 This is especially true of electrolytic capacitors.

 Manufacturers typically take a “belt and braces” approach to keeping equipment safe and reducing their own liability in the event of trouble.
-Having input and output coupling capacitors prevents DC voltages appearing at the output and damaging equipment, headphones in this case.
+Having input and output coupling capacitors prevents DC voltages from appearing at the output and damaging equipment, headphones in this case.
 Most modern gear has input coupling capacitors.
 The X-CAN V3 doesn’t need them at both ends, so I deleted the input coupling caps and replaced the output caps with better spec’ed larger ones.

 Alright, down to business.
 The modifications involve replacing every Jamicon cap with a Panasonic FM or FC similar.
 You can increase capacitance, there will be no penalty for doing so unless you go crazy, but standard values are fine.